 El Segundo, CA 90245

 Good luck!
 If you care to share, I’d love to hear in comments how this works out for any of you who try it.
 This company really needs to be forced to revamp their policies.
-I don’t have a problem with contracts and termination fees in general, but there are two big problems with theirs: (1) their DVRs never last two years, and getting them replaced means your contract auto-renews but nowhere in the fine print does it say you’re agreeing to this, which I consider a pretty sweet little totally deliberate scam, and (2) their cancellation fees are ridiculously excessive.
+I don’t have a problem with contracts and termination fees in general, but with DirecTV: (1) their DVRs never last two years, and getting them replaced means your contract auto-renews, but nowhere in the fine print does it say this, and (2) cancellation fees should not be that high, ever.